 The Old Busselton Courthouse and Police complex is recognised as a place of considerable heritage significance - particularly because of its historical importance, landmark qualities and noteworthy architecture.
 Conservation of the complex is an ongoing process.

-During the Colonial and early Federation eras this heritage-listed courthouse complex was the most important public building in the district, providing law and order, governance and telecommunications.
+During the Colonial and early Federation eras, this heritage-listed complex was the most important public building in the district, providing law and order, governance and telecommunications.
 Busselton's historic Courthouse was an important regional administrative and judicial centre during the Colonial and early Federation eras.

 The first lockup for the fledgling town was at the Earnshaw's home which was located near the intersection of Strelly Street and Fairlawn Road.
 Mr David Earnshaw became known as the town's first gaoler.
 He was also an inn keeper, local builder and one of the first police constables in the Vasse region.

-By 1860 the need for an official complex was recognised and the Courthouse Complex was built.
-The original Courtroom and the Bond Store was built in 1860 by David Earnshaw.
-The Courtroom would have been sparsely furnished with just a table and chairs.
-In 1861 Henry Yelverton won the contract to build the Police Station, the day room, the cells and the exercise yard, the stable complex and fodder room.
-The original cottages were also built by Yelverton in 1861 - this probably went into 1862 as a kitchen was added to the rear of the building and was used by the sergeants wife to prepare meals for the gaol inmates.
-At the same time, Magistrate Strelly Harris demanded that the magistrates dressing room be built.
-It was shared with the Post Office until 1873 when a dedicated post office was built.
+By 1860, the need for an official complex was recognised and the Courthouse Complex was built.
+In 1861 Henry Yelverton won the contract to build the Police Station, the Day Room, the Gaol Cells and the Exercise Yard, the Stables and Fodder Room.
+The original cottages were also built by Yelverton in 1861 - construction probably continued into 1862, as a kitchen was added to the rear of the building and was used by the sergeant’s wife to prepare meals for the gaol inmates.

-Nearly 40 years later, the town had grown so much that a larger courtroom was required.
-The new Courtroom was completed in 1897, the old Courtroom turned into the office of the Government Land Agency and later became part of the Police Station.
-The 1897 Courtroom is a fine example of Federation-era arts and crafts architecture and remained fully operational until the Police Department vacated the buildings in 1976.
+Nearly 40 years later, the town had grown so much that a larger Courtroom was required.
+The new Courtroom was completed in 1897 and the original Courtroom turned into the office of the Government Land Agency and later became part of the Police Station.

 In 1982, a grant was received from the WA heritage Council and work began on refurbishing the buildings and re-purposing them as an arts centre.
 Work was completed and the new complex opened in 1985.